 Who, however, cares about filing issues?
 What kind of issues are reported in issue trackers?
 What kind of correlation exist between issue reporting and the success of software projects?
 In this study, we address the need for answering such questions by performing an empirical study on a hundred thousands of open source projects.
-After filtering relevant trackers, the study used about 20,000 projects.
 We investigate and answer various research questions on the popularity and impact of issue trackers.